Quantum algorithms applied to satellite mission planning for Earth observation: Introduction

-Discussed in this paper are the benefits of the optimization and reinforcement learning algorithms over a greedy baseline algorithm; the unique advantage offered by the potential of quantum computing; and a demonstration of how quantum methods can be applied to improve machine learning and optimization models.
+This paper discusses the benefits of the optimization and reinforcement learning algorithms over a greedy baseline algorithm, the unique advantage offered by the potential of quantum computing, and a demonstration of how quantum methods can be applied to improve machine learning and optimization models.
 Specifically, the novel quantum reinforcement learning approach shown in Sec.~\ref{sec:alphazero} offers a completion rate of 98.5\% on highest-priority requests in a multi-satellite system.
 The model hybridizes the AlphaZero approach in Ref.~\cite{alpha_zero} and is trained on the QMware quantum cloud~\cite{benchmarking}.
 Sec.~\ref{sec:satellite_mission_planning} introduces the practical problem setup in more detail, including the details on the data formatting in Sec.~\ref{sec:data_formatting}, re-ordering the requests in Sec.~\ref{sec:request_reordering}, relaying algorithm in Sec.~\ref{sec:relaying_algorithm}, and on solution chaining in Sec.~\ref{sec:solution_chaining}.
 Sec.~\ref{sec:results} offers three algorithms and their respective results: Sec.~\ref{sec:greedy_algo} establishes a baseline greedy algorithm, and Sec.~\ref{sec:optimization} and~\ref{sec:RL} discuss the optimization and reinforcement learning algorithms.
-Finally, Sec.~\ref{sec:discussion} provides a summary of the results.
+Finally, Sec.~\ref{sec:discussion} summarises the results.